Click on the links below to access a range of tools and resources that could be used to improve dememtia diagnosis rates in your area:

 We have now introduced this PDF User Guide which has links embedded within it to all of the resources described above.
 Feel free to download the PDF HERE and share across your organisational networks and contacts.

-The estimated diagnosis rate for people with dementia in Yorkshire and Humber was 71.9% at the end of October 2018 this is lower than the North of England regional average (72.7%) but higher than the national average of 67.9%.
+The estimated diagnosis rate for people with dementia in Yorkshire and Humber was 71.5% at the end of June 2019, higher than the national average of 68.5%.

-Monthly rates at CCG level, STP level and numbers on GP practice dementia registers are now made available at: https://digital.nhs.uk/data-and-information/publications/statistical/recorded-dementia-diagnoses
+Monthly rates at CCG level, STP level and numbers on GP practice dementia registers are now made available at the link below, you can also find recorded Dementia Diagnoses: Prescribing of Anti-psychotic Medication

 !
 NEW RESOURCES!

-We are now providing links to 2 NEW resources which you may find useful on a Monthly basis
+We are now providing links to a NEW resource which you may find useful on a Monthly basis, this resource gives a timeline dating back 2 years so you can see trends across a 24 Month period of time.

 Changes to diagnosis rates methodology